ciceroOslo/iam_compact_D43_SSP2_compare/index.md

 Click the links below to access plots for each variable.
 On each plot, you can select the region to plot in the pull-down menu on the top left.

+Note that the 2024 release version is plotted on top of the 2023 review 1 version when they are identical.
+So if the 2023 review version appears to be missing, it probably means that there was not change in the released 2024 version.
+You can confirm this by clicking on the 2024 line in the legend to hide it.

 Countries are sorted in alphabetical order by 3-letter ISO code (*not* country name), while continents and other types of regions are listed at the bottom.
 See "Regions" below for explanations of IAM COMPACT-specific regions.